neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 ### Parameters

-- `source`: Source path.
+- `source` String: Source path.
-- `destination`: Destination path.
+- `destination` String: Destination path.

 ```js
 await Neutralino.filesystem.moveFile('./source.txt', './destination.txt');
 ```

 ## filesystem.getStats(path)
 Returns file statistics for the given path.
 If the given path doesn't exist or is inaccessible,`NE_FS_NOPATHE` is thrown.
 Therefore, you can use this method to check for the existance of a file or directory.

 ### Parameters

-- `path`: File or directory path.
+- `path` String: File or directory path.

 ### Return object (awaited):
-- `size`: Size in bytes.
+- `size` Number: Size in bytes.
-- `isFile`: `true` if the path represents a normal file.
+- `isFile` Boolean: `true` if the path represents a normal file.
-- `isDirectory`: `true` if the path represents a directory.
+- `isDirectory` Boolean: `true` if the path represents a directory.

 ```js
 let stats = await Neutralino.filesystem.getStats('./sampleVideo.mp4');